Last Updated on April 15, 2021

 We love strolling along Elm St and elsewhere downtown, the awesome restaurant scene, and so many more things to do (especially with kids!).
 We also love visiting Gate City for the Greensboro Science Center and the Children’s Museum if we’ve brought our little one along!

 From Greensboro’s center, you can bounce around the outdoor spots like Triad Park and Guilford Courthouse National Military Park.
-The fun town of High Point also awaits nearby and on the other side toward Raleigh, you’ll find Red Oak Brewery in Whitsett.
+That latter National Parks site is one of our absolutely favorite outdoor spaces.

 The High Country